guillaumefrd/guillaumefrd/README.md

 <br />
 <br />

 I'm [Guillaume Fradet](https://guillaume-fradet.com), an AI engineer based in Paris, France.

+I like to build things and push the boundaries of what's possible with AI!

 Currently working at:
 - [Matrix One](https://matrixone.health/) as an AI engineer, building AI agents and LLM-powered workflows to support Quality Assurance & Regulatory Affairs professionals.